barbarer/py4e-int/_sources/files/mixedupCode.rst

     olypmicsfile.close #distractor

 The next 5 questions refer to pollution data in the US from the following file.
+It contains a city, state :PM10 :PM2.5 where PM is the particulate matter and PM10 is particulate matter that is course and 2.5 to 10 micrometers in diameter such as dust from vehicles on the road.
+PM2.5 is particulate matter that is 2.5 micrometers in diameter or smaller which are produced by combustion from things like gas-powered vehicles or forest fires.
 If you want to see all of the data click on the Show button below.
 Once it appears, you can hide it again by clicking on the Hide button.